 Around midnight, Drusilla and Darla arrive at the factory, curious to see how many will survive.
 They enter to find that Angel's arrived ahead of them; all of the demons lie lifeless on the floor.
 Angel is silent as he drops a lit cigarette on a trail of gasoline leading directly to the two unsuspecting she-vamps.
 The duo goes up like a Christmas tree, and Angel calmly retrieves his bag and leaves them to burn.

-Wesley defiantly informs Angel that he and the others will continue their prior work, even if he won't.
+Wesley defiantly informs Angel that he and the others will continue the "good fight", even if he won't.
 "Someone has to fight the war," Angel replies to himself.

 - And His Eyes Open: Back in Holland's wine cellar, bloodied bodies are piled on top of one another, with Lindsey's unceremoniously buried at the very bottom.
 Is he dead?
 Of course not.
 His eyes pop open, and he struggles out from under his former co-workers.

-- Arson, Murder, and Admiration: As Lindsey and Lilah listen to a W&H examiner list their past failures, they are demonstrably nervous when he turns to the matter of their cutthroat tactics toward each other.
-The suit concludes that neither of them is qualified for this position, and their competition with each other has been "vicious, destructive, and...healthy!
+- Arson, Murder, and Admiration: As Lindsey and Lilah listen to Hunt Acrey list their past failures and acts of defiance, they are demonstrably nervous when he turns to the matter of their cutthroat tactics toward each other.
+Acrey concludes that neither of them is qualified for Holland's position, and their competition with each other has been "vicious, destructive, and...healthy!
 We think you keep each other on your toes."
-Suffice to say, Lilah and Lindsey find themselves sharing the job of Executive Vice-President.
+Suffice to say, Lilah and Lindsey find themselves sharing the job of Executive Vice-President of the Special Projects Division.

 - Badass Longcoat: Averted; Angel throws away his heroic Billowy Coat of Pain after killing the vampire gang as a test.